andrew/ultimate-awesome/README.md

 - [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.
 - [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.
 - [awesome-useless-websites](https://github.com/scriptex/awesome-useless-websites) - A curated list of pointless yet funny websites.
+- [awesome-software-architecture](https://github.com/yasir2000/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [AwesomeMLForDigitalMedia](https://github.com/DDreher/AwesomeMLForDigitalMedia) - A curated list of awesome machine learning resources in the context of digital media and (interactive) computer graphics.
 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.